arconnectio/ArConnect/README.md

-# WeaveMask
+# ArConnect

-WeaveMask is a browser extension allowing Arweave wallet holders to interact with dApps securely and easily.
+ArConnect is a browser extension allowing Arweave wallet holders to interact with dApps securely and easily.